Taiwan ready to buy A1M2T Abrams tanks from U.S.

 In July, the U.S. Department of State gave its approval of the sale of 108 M1A2 Abrams tanks, 1,240 BGM-71 TOW anti-tank missiles, 409 FGM-148 Javelin anti-tank missiles and 250 FIM-92 Stinger surface-to-air missiles through the Foreign Military Sales program.

-The sale of the tanks, built in several variants in the United States since 1979, replace its aging CM-11 Brave Tiger and M60A3 TTS battle tanks.
+The sale of the Abrams, built in several variants in the United States by General Dynamics since 1979, replace its aging CM-11 Brave Tiger and M60A3 TTS battle tanks.
 The CM-11 was developed by American General Dynamics and the Taiwanese Army Armored Vehicle Development Center.

-The Taiwanese Army and Lockheed Martin, maker of the Abrams' 120mm gun, are also in talks over a request to transfer 12 pieces of defense technology to Taiwan, Minister of National Defense Yen De-fa said at the meeting.
+The Taiwanese Army and Lockheed Martin, maker of the 120mm gun on the Abrams, are also in talks over a request to transfer 12 pieces of defense technology to Taiwan, Minister of National Defense Yen De-fa said at the meeting.

 Lockheed Martin seeks to transfer production technology to Taiwan so local contractors can build the gun.